Cooked Cauliflower (1 Cup) and Roti (1 Medium (7 Inches))

 How to consume Cooked Cauliflower, Roti without glucose spikes

-Include a source of protein with your meal, such as grilled chicken, tofu, or lentils, which can slow down the absorption of carbohydrates and help stabilize blood sugar.
+Include a source of lean protein such as grilled chicken, tofu, or lentils with your meal to slow down carbohydrate absorption.

 Incorporate Healthy Fats